 Requirements & Evaluations

-In fact, our school evaluates our organizational performance and that of our faculty based on the same criteria it uses for our students.
-And just as our school sets goals for itself, our students routinely set their own evaluative goals.
-To these ends, The Grauer School uses a wide variety of testing and performance evaluations, both qualitative and quantitative, to monitor student growth and to define “success."
+In fact, the academic requirements and educational evaluations we apply to our student body also frame how our school evaluates its own organizational performance, as well as that of our faculty (link to Faculty page here).
+Just as our school sets goals for itself, our students routinely set their own evaluative goals.
+To these ends, The Grauer School uses a wide variety of testing and performance evaluations, both qualitative and quantitative, to adequately monitor student growth and engagement, and to holistically define “success."

 "What if the whole world could uphold these basic principles for respect, responsibility and peace?
 And isn't it amazing that is such a rarity to find a campus to send our children to that truly does that.
 Many talk the talk but it is the rare exception that walks the walk like The Grauer School.”